-New York Roads - Wurts St., Kingston-Port Ewen Suspension Bridge
+New York Roads - Wurts St., Kingston-Port Ewen Suspension Br./Old US 9W

-Kingston-Port Ewen Suspension Bridge Secret NY 984D and old US 9W
+Kingston-Port Ewen Suspension Bridge Secret NY 984D and former US 9W

 The entrance to the bridge from Wurts St. in Kingston, which is why it's also known as the Wurts St. Bridge.
 Obviously the bridge's weight limit has degraded steadily over the years.
 When it finally is closed, the question will be whether to replace it or rebuild Rondout.
 The steel frames by each side hold the beginning of skinny wires that can be used as handrails to walk the bridge cables for repairs.